gillibrand/alfred-change-case/README.md

+# NOT SUPPORTED in recent Alfred versions

+Changes in Alfred and macOS Python broke this extension.
+Currently, there are **no plans to fix it** since there are several other extensions that do something similar.
+Thanks for your support if you enjoyed using this in the past.

 # Change Case — Workflow for Alfred

 Changes the case of text selected, provided, or on the clipboard to UPPERCASE, lowercase, Title Case, CamelCase, kebab-case, or snake_case.